mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to create a folder

-  * right-click parent folder in Explorer and select "New Folder"
+  * right-click parent folder in EXPLORER and select "New Folder"
   * enter a folder name

 * to create a file

-  * right-click a folder in Explorer and select "New File"
+  * right-click a folder in EXPLORER and select "New File"
   * enter a file name
   * can enter a path relative to the folder
     * missing folders will be created